wayflyer/sdk-cta-reference-app/README.md

 ## Using it with real credentials

 The repo comes with a `.env` file in the root that starts the SDK in mocked mode with a fake company token.
+You can override the values in this file by creating a `.env.local` file.
+Any keys in `.env.local` will be used instead of the values from `.env`.
+The `.gitignore` is configured to ignore `.env.local`

 To use it for real